-What is the average cost to refinance a mortgage?
+What is the average mortgage refinance cost?

 Refinancing your mortgage means replacing your current loan with a new one, and just like your original mortgage, it comes with a few upfront costs.
 Think of it as hitting the reset button—paperwork and all.
 Most refinance costs fall into three main buckets:

-Lender fees: origination, application & more
+Lender fees: origination, application and more

 These are the fees charged directly by your lender—the cost of getting your new loan off the ground.